cequence-io/openai-scala-client/README.md

   implicit val materializer = Materializer(ActorSystem())
 ```

-Then you can obtain a service in one of the following ways:
+Then you can obtain a service in one of the following ways.

 - Default config (expects env. variable(s) to be set as defined in `Config` section)
 ```scala